 This location can be found by traveling north from the ferry on Avenida Rafael E. Melgar, passing the naval barracks on your right and going slightly past Avenida Antonio Gonzales Fernandez (Airport Road).
 You will see a block of residences on your left.
-The last one has a fence and a concrete path next to it leading down to the water.
-You will find a set of stairs built into the rocks, making it easy to enter the water.
+The last one has a fence and a concrete path next to it leading down to the area.
+You will find a set of stairs built into the rocks, making it easy to enter water.
 If you are looking for less rocks and more sand, head back south to airport road.
-An additional stretch of beach, Playa Las Casitas is located here and provides some additional snorkeling at its manmade reefs.
+An additional stretch of beach, Playa Las Casitas is located here and provides some additional snorkeling at its man-made reefs.
 You’ll also find some restaurants if you would like to grab a bite to eat.

 The first stop on the tour was the Palancar Reef.
 Palancar is a large reef on the southwest side of the island.
 It’s about three miles long and is made up of multiple dive/snorkel sites.
 When we arrived the waters were quite choppy and we decided not to spend too much time here.
 I did see quite a few rather large white fish and a handful of pretty corals.
 I feel as though Palancar may be a better area for divers, as many of the bright, colorful corals are deeper down.
 The rough waters at this time could have also be a factor and snorkeling here may usually be better.

 Next up was the Colombia Reef.
 This reef is somewhat more shallow and the currents are gentler than Palancar.
 It is one of the farther reefs to reach and for this reason is somewhat less disturbed than the others.
 It is also protected by a natural barrier- it’s surrounded by a major reef line, a mangrove and a beach; making it less susceptible to damage by storms.
 I saw much more of a variety of sea life and corals here.